I'll make Britain great again, PM Johnson echoes Trump over Brexit

 Johnson was to speak by telephone with the European Union’s chief executive Jean-Claude Juncker later on Thursday, an EU spokeswoman said.

-If EU leaders refuse to play ball with Johnson and he moves toward a no-deal Brexit, some British lawmakers have threatened to thwart what they cast as a disastrous leap into economic chaos.
+If EU leaders refuse to play ball with Johnson and he moves towards a no-deal Brexit, some British lawmakers have threatened to thwart what they cast as a disastrous leap into economic chaos.

 In those circumstances, Johnson could call an election in a bid to override lawmakers.